Naxumi/roblox-arcane-odyssey-macro-fishing/README.md

 **Q: Why does the macro move WASD during combat?**
 A: To simulate human evasion behavior and avoid appearing as an AFK bot.
 The random movements (0.3-1.2s holds with 0.5-2.0s intervals) make it look like a player trying to escape combat.

+**Q: What is instant kill mode?**
+A: When `COMBAT_INSTANT_KILL = True`, Roblox closes **immediately** when combat is detected with no delay.
+This is the fastest response option but gives you no time to react manually.

+**Q: Can I change the 10-second kill delay?**
+A: Yes!
+The kill delay is configurable.
+Set it in the setup wizard or change `COMBAT_KILL_DELAY` in config.py (1-999 seconds).
+Note: This is ignored if instant kill mode is enabled.

+**Q: When should I use instant kill vs delayed kill?**
+A:
+- **Instant kill**: Best for high-risk areas where every second counts.
+No delay means no chance for damage.
+- **Delayed kill**: Safer option that gives you time to assess if the combat warning is legitimate before Roblox closes.
+Recommended for beginners.
+- **No kill**: Just notifications, no automatic closure.
+You handle combat manually.

 **Q: What happens if I don't set Discord User ID?**
 A: Discord notifications work but won't @mention you (less noticeable).